Best Water Parks in the Midwest for 2026

 Kalahari Resort (Sandusky)

-Kalahari Sandusky is the flagship of the chain and features over 200,000 square feet of indoor water park space.
-That's roughly four football fields under one roof, maintained at 84 degrees year-round.
 The Zip Coaster, a water coaster using jet propulsion to push rafts uphill, is one of the best indoor water rides in the country.

 The park sits near Cedar Point, which means you can combine a Kalahari resort stay with roller coaster days at one of the best amusement parks in the world.
-That combination makes Sandusky arguably the best water park destination in the Midwest for families who want more than just slides.
+That combination makes Sandusky arguably the best water park destination in the Midwest.
+See our indoor water parks in Ohio guide for more.

 Great Wolf Lodge (Sandusky and Mason)

 Great Wolf's indoor water parks are smaller than Kalahari's but more intentionally designed for young children.
 Fort Mackenzie, the four-story treehouse water fort, is unmatched for kids under seven.
-MagiQuest, their interactive wand adventure game, fills the hours between swim sessions with something genuinely engaging for elementary-age kids.

 Zoombezi Bay (Columbus)

-Zoombezi Bay is the Columbus Zoo's companion water park, and it's a genuinely good outdoor park that flies under the radar because it doesn't have the resort infrastructure of Kalahari or Great Wolf.
-The ride lineup includes a solid mix of body slides, tube slides, a wave pool, and a lazy river.
+It's a genuinely good outdoor park that flies under the radar because it doesn't have the resort infrastructure of Kalahari or Great Wolf.
 The Cyclone, a funnel slide, is the highlight.

 The value proposition is the zoo combo.
 A single ticket gives you access to both Zoombezi Bay and the Columbus Zoo, which is consistently rated among the best zoos in America.
-For a full day that mixes water park time with animal exhibits, there's nothing comparable in the region.
-Check the Columbus Zoo website for combo ticket pricing.

 Indiana